Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Identifiable Latent States Model

 Previous time-series modeling methods based on the causality-based data generation processes usually require autoregressive inference and Gaussian prior \cite{fabius2014variational,kim2019variational,zhu2020s3vae}.
-However, these prior distributions usually contain temporal information and follow an unknown distribution.
-Simply assuming the Gaussian distribution might result in suboptimal performance of disentanglement.
+However, simply assuming the Gaussian distribution might result in suboptimal performance of disentanglement.
 To solve this problem, we employ the modular neural architecture to estimate the prior distribution of stationary and nonstationary latent variables.